pujitm/ts-starter/README.md

 This repo uses [AVA](https://github.com/avajs/ava) for testing.

-Future guides to setting up other testing configurations will be in `docs/template`
+Documentation for other testing frameworks is under `docs/template/testing`